carin-alliance/cpcds-server-ri/README.md

 ## Uploading Test Data

-The master and patient-access branch of this repository sets up the server as read only.
+The master branch of this repository sets up the server as read only.
 Uploading to the server will fail.
 To disable the read only interceptor switch to the `cpcds-write` branch.
 The database is read from `target/database/h2.mv.db`.
 A copy of the database with the test data preloaded can be found in the `/data` directory.
 Copying this into `target/database` will allow the server to have a read only copy of the loaded database.

 ## Security